prabhuignoto/react-visual-grid/README.md

 ## ImageSizes

-`react-visual-grid` currently supports 3 zoom levels for the images.
-The default zoom level is 2x.
+`react-visual-grid` currently supports 3 zoom levels and the default level is 2x.
 The zoom levels can be configured using the `imageSizes` prop.

 The component comes with a default configuration for the image sizes.
-The default configuration is as follows:

 ```js
 export const defaultImageSizes = {